voiceittech/VoiceIt2-AndroidSDK/README.md

 ### Initialization

-First import *VoiceItAPI2* and then initialize a reference to the SDK inside an Activity, passing in the API Credentials.
+First import *VoiceItAPI2* and then initialize a reference to the SDK inside an Activity, passing in your API Credentials.

 ```java
 import com.loopj.android.http.JsonHttpResponseHandler;